Treebate Terms and Conditions

 • If you are not the property owner, it is your responsibility to obtain the written consent of the property owner or agent to have the tree planted.

-• Selection of the native tree, planting and maintenance is your responsibility.
-You agree to release and indemnify and keep indemnified DWER and the State from any loss, claim or liability arising out of, or in relation to a native tree that are the subject of this rebate except to the extent such loss, claim or liability is caused by DWER’s or the State’s negligence or breach of law.
+• Selection of the native tree/s, planting and maintenance is your responsibility.
+You agree to release and indemnify and keep indemnified DWER and the State (including each of their officers, agents and contractors) from any loss, claim or liability arising out of, or in relation to a native tree as the subject of this rebate except to the extent such loss, claim or liability is caused by DWER’s or the State’s negligence or breach of law.

 Claiming the rebate

-• The offer will be on a first-in-first-served basis until the 10,000 rebates have been claimed.
+• The offer will be on a first-in-first-served basis until the 10,000 rebates have been claimed each Program Year.

-• To be considered for a rebate, you will be required to provide the following details: the amount spent on your native tree purchase, the species of tree purchased, the name of the commercial nursery or retailer you purchased your tree from, your date of birth, postcode, email address and bank account details.
+• To be considered for a rebate, you will be required to provide the following details: the species of tree purchased, the name of the commercial nursery or retailer you purchased your tree from, your date of birth, postcode, email address and bank account details.

-• You will also be required to upload a photo or scan a copy of your plant label showing the scientific or common name of the replacement tree purchased, your itemised tax invoice and agree to the Terms of the Program.
+• You will also be required to upload a photo or scan a copy of a plant label for each tree purchased.
+The plant label must show the scientific or common name of the tree purchased, your itemised tax invoice and agree to the Terms of the Program.

 • Tax invoices dated prior to 9.00am Monday 28 July 2025 will not be accepted.

-• Handwritten tax invoices will not be accepted.
+• Unless the retailer has obtained an exemption from DWER, all claims require a printed or digital itemised tax invoice.
+Handwritten tax invoices will not be accepted.
 This includes additions to a tax invoice such as a handwritten date or ABN, so you will need to ask the commercial nursery or retailer to provide a fully digitised, itemised tax invoice to submit an eligible claim.

 • It is your obligation to obtain the correct tax invoice from the commercial nursery or retailer to submit an eligible claim.
 Substitutions such as EFTPOS receipts and screenshots of bank transactions are not eligible and should not be included when submitting a claim.